Patryk27/lxd-snapper/README.md

 **LXD snapshots, automated.**

-lxd-snapper is a tool that automates creating & removing LXD snapshots: just setup a snapshotting policy, add a systemd timer (or cron, or whatever scheduling mechanism you use) and enjoy your containers.
+lxd-snapper is a tool that automates creating & removing LXD snapshots: just prepare a snapshotting policy, setup a cronjob, and enjoy your containers.

-tl;dr it's a fancy wrapper for `lxc snapshot` & `lxc delete`; kinda like LXD's built-in `snapshots.schedule`, just more configurable.
+tl;dr it's a fancy wrapper for `lxc snapshot` & `lxc delete`; kinda like LXD's built-in `snapshots.schedule`, just more powerful.

 # Requirements